anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 Next, configure `Anon_Merged`!

-Because of many reasons[^merge-skinned-mesh], `AAO Merge Skinned Mesh` doesn't configure anything except of bones, meshes, materials, BlendShapes and bounds.
+Because of many reasons[^merge-skinned-mesh], `AAO Merge Skinned Mesh` component doesn't configure anything except of bones, meshes, materials, BlendShapes and bounds.
-So, please configure Anchor Override, Root Bone and so on yourself on the merged mesh (`Skinned Mesh Renderer` which is added at the same time as the `AAO Merge Skinned Mesh`).
+So, please configure Anchor Override, Root Bone and so on yourself on the merged mesh (`Skinned Mesh Renderer` component which is added at the same time as the `AAO Merge Skinned Mesh`component).
 I think specifying what is configured in your avatar's body as Anchor Override, and setting `Hips` as the Root Bone will work well.

 [^tip-lock-inspector]: It is useful to keep in mind that it can be used in many other places such as specifying multiple colliders for PhysBone.